Review of parental leave and pay

 Statutory paternity and unpaid parental leave will become day one rights

-Paternity leave and unpaid parental leave will become day one rights and the current restriction on taking paternity leave after shared parental leave will be removed.
+Paternity leave and unpaid parental leave will become day one rights and the current restriction on taking paternity leave before shared parental leave (otherwise the entitlement to paternity leave and pay will be lost) will be removed.

 Implementation Status